Eisenstein cocycles in motivic cohomology: The square of a universal elliptic curve

 be the unique ``theta functions'' with divisors given by $\delta$ and $\delta'$:

 \end{itemize}

 The morphisms $Y' \rightarrow Y$ and $\mc{E}' \rightarrow \mc{E}$, as well as $(\mc{E}')^2 \rightarrow \mc{E}^2$, where we write

 are finite {\'e}tale of degree $n+1$.\footnote{This is the first point where we use that $n$ is prime.
 Though it should be possible to extend our constructions below to general $n$, from our point of view it would unnecessarily complicate the discussion.} Let us denote the norm (i.e., pushforward) maps on motivic cohomology induced by these morphisms by $\Norm$.
 Not only do these norms act only on the motivic cohomology of $\mc{E}'$, but by Lemma \ref{restra}, they also give give a map of complexes $\varK' \rightarrow \varK$, with $\varK'$ being the analogue of $\varK$ for $(\mc{E}')^2$.
-For example, in the direct sum of zero $K$-groups of residue fields of codimension $2$ points on $\mc{E}$, we have $\Norm(\mc{K}) = \mc{E}[n] + n (0)$ and $\Norm(\mc{E}'[n]) = (n+1)\mc{E}[n]$.
+For example, in the direct sum of zero $K$-groups of residue fields of codimension $1$ points on $\mc{E}$, we have $\Norm(\mc{K}) = \mc{E}[n] + n (0)$ and $\Norm(\mc{E}'[n]) = (n+1)\mc{E}[n]$.
+(For the first, for example, the norm of $\mc{K}$ gives on each elliptic curve fiber of $\mc{E} \rightarrow Y$ the sum of {\em all} cyclic subgroups of order $n$, which counts the origin with multiplicity $n+1$ and all other points with multiplicity $1$.)
 Thus, we have